leo-grnd/pronote-tools/README.md

 ## Requirements
 To run most programs of this project, you'll need to install **Python** (Python3).
-There are **.sh** files that can help you for a the easiest installation.
+There are **.sh** files that can help you for a better installation.
 Follow carefully the instructions for your OS.

 ## Installation and basic usage
 Follow these steps to set up the project: